-Since the 2019 inter-benchmark process (ICES 2019), only a subset of the RFID data collected is used in the assessment.
-Investigation conducted at this benchmark indicated that the recapture rates of the given tagging experiment tended to decrease over time (potentially indicating long term mortality due to tagging, tag loss, tag malfunction), which contributed in introducing spurious trend in the assessment, if the whole data set is used.
+Since the 2019 inter-benchmark process (ICES, 2019d), only a subset of the RFID data collected is used in the assessment.
+Investigation conducted at this benchmark indicated that the recapture rates of the given tagging experiment tended to decrease over time (most likely due to tag loss commonly found in other fish species tagged with these tags), which contributed to introducing spurious trend in the assessment, if the whole data set is used.
 To avoid this bias, only the first 2 years of recapture are used for each tagging experiment.
-In addition, other criteria's were applied to the data that could be used (removing data from fish tagged as 4 years old or younger, excluding the first two years of tagging experiment, 2011 and 2012).
+In addition, other criteria were applied to the data that could be used; removing data from fish tagged as 4 years old or younger being few among the tagged fish, excluding the first two years of tagging experiments in 2011 and 2012 as the fishery was not covering the same distribution in 2012-2013 as in later years.
+However, the recent development in the time series suggests that this decision of filtering needs to be revisited, especially the potential of including data from ages 2-4 being abundant among tagged fish in the most recent years.